What is a 3PL, and Why Do Companies Use One?

-What is 3PL?
+What is a 3PL?

-3PLs provide many functions for firms including order distribution, warehousing and resource management, and inventory.
+3PLs provide many functions for firms, including order distribution, warehousing and resource management, and inventory.

 Who uses 3PL?

-Small e-commerce shops on Etsy use 3PL distributors and carriers to get their products from their production locations to their customers.
+Small e-commerce shops on Etsy use 3PL distributors and carriers to get their products from their production locations to customers.

 Firms like Walmart use third-party firms because it is easier to manage the volume of the products for their 260 million customers, particularly when the customer trends have begun to shift towards e-commerce sales instead of in-house buying.

-What are the advantages of 3PL?
+What Are the Advantages of 3PL?

 3PL reduces costs